GreenLifeNetwork/greenlifecms/README.md

 Simple habits and a simple life remind us about what we really are.
 We are children of the earth.

 ## Install
-- Requires Python3
+- Requires Python3 (<=3.8 on Windows)
 - `pip -r install requirements.txt`
 - `python manage.py runserver`

-## Contribution
+## Windows issues

-To provide green habits that lead to co2 emission reduction.
-You can go to: https://greenlife.cloud/admin/pages/4/.
-Please contact me for registration
+Andy?

+## Run locally with SSL
+Because we're caching images with SSL.
+We need to run on SSL to display the image.
+You need to run `python manage.py runsslserver --certificate cert.pem --key key.pem` after going through the install as described on: [https://medium.com/@millienakiganda/creating-an-ssl-certificate-for-localhost-in-django-framework-45290d905b88](Creating an SSL certificate for localhost in Django framework)